snadim02/snadim02.github.io/research.md

 Indeed, the number of sequenced tumor genomes has surpassed 10s of thousands; collective cohorts of sequenced Mendelian patients is exceeding 100s of thousands;
 and ancestrally-diverse, control cohorts of healthy sequenced individuals is set to pass a million.
-By integrating predicted and experimentally-derived variant functionality information, evolutionary constraint, and accurate mutational models, we will have the power to detect extremely rare variants that play roles in human cancers and other diseases by jointly analyzing these sequenced cohorts. \[[32711844](https://pubmed.ncbi.nlm.nih.gov/32711844/), [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.02.13.580158v1)\]
+By integrating predicted and experimentally-derived variant functionality information, evolutionary signals of selection and constraint, and accurate mutational models, we will have the power to detect extremely rare variants that play roles in human cancers and other diseases by jointly analyzing these sequenced cohorts. \[[32711844](https://pubmed.ncbi.nlm.nih.gov/32711844/), [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.02.13.580158v1)\]

 ### Publications